 To cancel a refusal, the responsible representative (or the beneficiary) must submit

-proof that the beneficiary was mentally incompetent at the time he or she filed the
+proof that the beneficiary was mentally incompetent at the time the beneficiary filed

-refusal.
-If the beneficiary makes the request to cancel their prior SMI refusal, he
+the refusal.
+If the beneficiary makes the request to cancel their prior SMI refusal,

-or she must now be competent, as shown with legal evidence or other medical evidence
+the beneficiary must now be competent, as shown with legal evidence or other medical

 Cancel the refusal if we receive the proof outlined in HI 00805.055D during the following timeframes: